-Apart from talking therapy, I also offer the possibility to use art materials or imagination, to invite you to explore deeper layers of feelings.
-Using art materials in therapy does not require any artistic skills or abilities: for some people it can offer a valuable extra channel of communicating.
-Exploring art work, dreams or imagination, can help to find new meaning and deeper insight about yourself.
-This way of working can be particularly useful if you find it difficult to articulate your feelings in words, or perhaps conversely, if words keep you ‘stuck in your head’ in repetitive thinking patterns.
-Using art materials in therapy is always a choice and we will explore your issues in a way that works best for you.
+Apart from providing talking therapy, I also offer the possibility to use art materials or imagination, to invite you to explore deeper layers of feelings.
+This does not require any artistic skills or abilities: for some people, it can offer a valuable extra channel of communicating to access those feelings that have no words.
+Using art materials in therapy is always a choice; we will explore your issues in a way that works best for you

 I have experience with working with clients from diverse backgrounds with a wide variety of issues such as low self-esteem, depression and anxiety, loss, abuse, trauma and intimacy issues.

 Training, qualifications & experience

-Apart from private practice, I also work as an art psychotherapist at a charity where I provide sessions for women who are supported through their process of recovery from addiction.
-I have previously held psychotherapy positions in the mental health charity MIND and in two NHS trusts in London, providing individual and group art psychotherapy to inpatients and on Forensic Wards.
+I am an experienced psychotherapist, currently working mainly in private practice.
+I have previously held psychotherapy positions in the mental health charity MIND, at an addiction charity and in two NHS trusts in London, providing individual and group art psychotherapy to inpatients and on Forensic Wards.
 I am an examinor and tutor on the adult Master's programme of the Institute for Therapy and Education (IATE) in London and I am a practicing artist.

-My previous career in international marketing management in two different countries, has given me a deep appreciation of life challenges when transitioning between different cultures, careers and ways of life.
-I am interested in working with issues around identity and self-esteem and how major life changes affect us in who we are and how we cope with things.
+Before becoming a psychotherapist, I worked in international marketing management in two different countries.
+This has given me a deep appreciation of life challenges when transitioning between different cultures, careers and ways of life.

 My experience as an artist has taught me the value of different forms of communication and the wisdom of unspoken expression through the body, art works, dreams or fantasies.
 I incorporate this into my work where appropriate.